South Central Bell

-In 1984, South Central Bell became a subsidiary of BellSouth Corporation, effectively reuniting South Central Bell with Southern Bell.
-The two companies were officially reunited in 1992 when Southern Bell absorbed South Central Bell as BellSouth Telecommunications.
+In 1984, South Central Bell became a subsidiary of BellSouth Corporation as part of the breakup of the Bell System, effectively reuniting South Central Bell with Southern Bell.
+The two companies were officially reunited in 1992 when Southern Bell and South Central Bell became BellSouth Telecommunications.
 The two names were used, however, until 1995.
+The service network itself still exists and performs business and operates as the "new" AT&T.